dclee131/PowerFlowCVXRS/README.md

 ## Citing CVXRS_OPF

-If you found this content useful for your research, please consider citing:
+If you find this content useful for your research, please consider citing:

 Convex Restriction of Power Flow Feasibility Set